 The State Department designated the PMOI as an FTO in October 1997-during the presidency of the relatively moderate Mohammad Khatemi.
 The NCR was named as an alias of the PMOI in October 1999, and in August 2003, the Department of the Treasury ordered the groups' offices in the United States closed.
 State Department reports on international terrorism for the years until 2011 asserted that the members of the organization were responsible for: the alleged killing of seven American military personnel and contract advisers to the former Shah during 1973-1976; bombings at U.S. government facilities in Tehran in 1972 as a protest of the visit to Iran of then-President Richard Nixon; and bombings of U.S. corporate offices in Iran to protest the visit of then Secretary of State Kissinger.
 The reports also listed as terrorism several attacks by the group against regime targets (including 1981 bombings that killed high ranking officials), attacks on Iranian government facilities, and attacks on Iranian security officials.
 However, the reports did not assert that any of these attacks purposely targeted civilians.
-The group's alliance with Saddam Hussein's regime in contributed to the designation, even though Saddam was a tacit U.S. ally when the group moved to Iraq in 1986.
+The group's alliance with Saddam Hussein's regime in contributed to the designation, even though Saddam was a U.S. ally during 1980-90.

-The PMOI challenged the FTO listing in the U.S. court system and, in June 2012, the Appeals Court gave the State Department until October 1, 2012, to decide on the FTO designation, although without prescribing how the Department should decide.
+The PMOI challenged the FTO listing in the U.S. court system and, in June 2012, the Appeals Court gave the State Department until October 1, 2012, to decide on the FTO designation, without prescribing an outcome.
 On September 28, 2012, maintaining there had not been confirmed acts of PMOI terrorism for more than a decade and that it had cooperated on the Camp Ashraf issue (below), the group was removed from the FTO list as well as from the designation as a terrorism supporter under Executive Order 13224.
 However, State Department officials, in a background briefing that day, said "We do not see the [PMOI] as a viable or democratic opposition movement....
-They are not part of our picture in terms of the future of Iran."
-The NCR-I reopened its offices in Washington, DC, in April 2013.
+"The NCR-I reopened its offices in Washington, DC, in April 2013.
 The State Department has been meeting with the MEK since its removal from the FTO list, including in Iraq.